gura-lang/gura-lang.github.io/library-reference/chapter-04.md

 Specify an end of a sequence.
 </p>
 <p>
-This function is supposed to be used as a block terminator in an embedded script of a template
+This function is supposed to be used as a block terminator in an embedded script of a template.
 </p>
 <p>
 <div><strong style="text-decoration:underline">switch</strong></div>